fluent-cms/fluent-cms/doc/Concepts.md

 ### User Interface (UI)
 When creating or editing a post, the `category_id` field should be rendered as a dropdown menu.
 This dropdown should list all available categories, allowing the user to select one.
-## Crosstable Attributes in Fluent CMS: Many-to-Many Relationship
+## Junction Attributes in Fluent CMS: Many-to-Many Relationship

 ### Concept
 In a many-to-many relationship, each record in one table can be associated with multiple records in another table, and vice versa.
 For example, a blog post can have multiple authors, and each author can write multiple posts.

 ### Database Schema
-To manage a many-to-many relationship, a join table (crosstable) is used to link the two entities.
+To manage a many-to-many relationship, a join table (Junction) is used to link the two entities.

 1. **Posts Table**:
    - `id` (Primary Key)